Postman

 - In the Manage access tokens dialog, you can see the details of the generated token.
 On the left, you can see all other tokens with the option to delete expired tokens.
 Click Use token to add the token to the Authorization tab and use it to authenticate calls.

 The Mangopay API Postman collection is built with variables and scripts to so that you can test a flow of actions more easily.
-There are folders for specific features or flows, as well as the full reference of API endpoints.
+In the Workflows and tutorials folder, you’ll find folders of groups of collections ordered for specific use cases.
+In the All API endpoints folder, you’ll find the API endpoints grouped by topic or object (approximately following the docs API reference navigation).

-You’ll also find comments with further guidance in the body of relevant requests.
+You’ll also find comments with specific guidance in the body of relevant requests.

 Stay up to date